-- A multi-stemmed, bushy to erect shrub or tree to about 15m.
+- A slender, erect tree which grows to about 15m.

 - Small leaves which adhere very closely to the stem.

 - Produces large warty cones.

 - The seeds have two narrow wings.

 - Timber is resistant to termites.

 Broombush (Melaleuca uncinata) NSW, Vic, SA, WA, Qld